-- (2) The goods specified in Part B of the Second Schedule are restricted goods and the importation thereof, save in accordance with any conditions regulating their importation, is prohibited. - 19.
-(1) The Council may by order published in the Gazette amend the Second Schedule so as to provide that the importation of any goods or class of goods-
+The goods specified in Part B of the Second (2)Schedule are restricted goods and the importation thereof, save in accordance with any conditions regulating their importation, is prohibited.

+19. (1) The Council may by order published in the Power to prohibit, etc. imports.
+Gazette amend the Second Schedule so as to provide that the importation of any goods or class of goods-